 17) Get personal if it helps your brand.

-You can opt to add a Personal Information section in your resume if space permits and if mentioning something beyond your sales career enhances your professional brand.
+You can add a Personal Information section in your resume if space permits and if mentioning something beyond your sales career enhances your professional brand.
 For example, volunteer work for a worthy (non-divisive) cause certainly helps create a picture of social responsibility and commitment to a community.
-A hobby such as scale modeling may explain how you have developed discipline and a keen attention to detail.
+A hobby such as scale modeling may explain how you have developed discipline and keen attention to detail.
 On the other hand, your sports life may explain your highly competitive nature.

 18) Sales is a numbers game.

-19) Get visual.
+19) Get Visual.

 If you can fit them in your resume, visual aids such as graphs and charts can add style and clarity to your message.
 Some resumes look exactly like infographics.
 However, you should only add visuals if it matches your message and is relevant to the particular employer you are currently engaging.